Anjigadu/designpatterns/head_first/pattern_definition.md

 #### 13. State Pattern

 > It allows an object to alter its behaviour when its internal state changes.
 The object will appear to change its class.

+#### 14. Proxy Pattern

+> It provides a surrogate or placeholder for another object to control access to it.